 \section{Abstract}

-We present the development of a quadratic Spectral Neighbor Analysis Potential (q-SNAP) for ferromagnetic cobalt and its applications to bulk phases, surfaces, and nanoparticles.
+We present the development and applications of a quadratic Spectral Neighbor Analysis Potential (q-SNAP) for ferromagnetic cobalt.
 Trained on Density Functional Theory calculations using the Perdew-Burke-Ernzerhof (DFT-PBE) functional, this machine-learned potential enables simulations of large systems over extended time scales across a wide range of temperatures and pressures at near DFT accuracy.
 It is validated by closely reproducing the phonon dispersions of hexagonal close-packed (hcp) and face-centered cubic (fcc) Co, surface energies, and the relative stability of nanoparticles of various shapes.
-Thermal expansion and the melting point of Co computed with this potential are close to experimental values.
-Furthermore, this machine-learned potential goes beyond the capabilities of simpler N-body potentials by capturing nuanced properties such as vacancy formation energies on nanoparticle vertices.
-This accuracy and versatility make the potential suitable for a wide range of applications, including catalysis.
+An important feature of this novel potential is its numerical stability in long molecular dynamics simulations.
+This robustness is exploited to compute the heat capacity of nanoparticles containing up to 9201 atoms, showing convergence to less than 2 J.K\textsuperscript{-1}.mol\textsuperscript{-1} after 100 ns.
+Computations of the melting temperature of nanoparticles as a function of their size revealed a convergence to the bulk limit in excellent agreement with the experimental value.
+Thus, the new, highly accurate machine-learned potential for Co opens exciting opportunities for further applications such as the dynamics of nanoparticles in catalytic reactions.